• SOCIAL DEVELOPMENT

 GIZ local staff

-GIZ is working in Türkiye on behalf of the German Government and the European Union (EU).
-Its priority areas are:
+GIZ’s work in Türkiye on behalf of the German Government and the European Union (EU) focuses on the following areas:

 • displacement and migration